 Here are a couple of examples of women in abayas and niqabs, which I took last year on National Day.
 These women’s clothing is a common sight in Riyadh, which is the most conservative part of the Kingdom.
 On either of the coasts, you’ll still see niqabis, but they’re less common.

 She’s wearing a basic abaya and niqab…her eyes are clearly visible.
 (Photography critique rant: I actually hate this picture because every time I see it I fixate on the fact that I was in a rush to take it and misfocused on the background behind the woman, not her.
+If I had focused correctly, I would love this picture.
 Ugh.)

 Niqabis get silly, too!
 This photo is a little bit darker, but both of these women have their eyes visible.
 And you can clearly tell that the woman on the left is actually smiling!